-A lawyer at Mollaei Law, on the other hand, is going to look at the big picture instead – all of the different things that could happen after the contract is signed.
+A contract lawyer, on the other hand, is going to look at the big picture instead – all of the different things that could happen after the contract is signed.

 Should I Have a Lawyer Review My Employment Contract Before Signing?